Relearning how to learn

 Illusions of knowledge

-“The greatest enemy of knowledge is not ignorance; it is the illusion of knowledge” — Stephen Hawking
+Stephen Hawking once said that “The greatest enemy of knowledge is not ignorance; it is the illusion of knowledge”.
+Here are some classic illusions many of us fall victim to:

 Procrastination